If you're locked out of your PC, you'll need a BitLocker recovery key to sign back in.

 There are several locations in which your BitLocker recovery key might have been saved.
 Here are some places to check:

 Your Microsoft account online.
-This option is only available on non-domain-joined PCs.
+This option is only available on PCs that aren't connected to a domain.
 To get your recovery key, go to BitLocker Recovery Keys.

 A saved copy of the recovery key.
-You might have saved a copy of the BitLocker recovery key to a file, a USB flash drive, or printed a hard copy.
+You might have saved a copy of the BitLocker recovery key to a file or a USB flash drive, or printed a hard copy.

 If you saved the key to a USB flash drive, insert the USB flash drive and follow the instructions on your PC.
 (If you saved the recovery key as a file on the USB flash drive, you’ll need to open the file and manually enter the recovery key.)